 Social Security touches your life, no matter where you are on life's journey.
-Whether you just had a baby or started planning for retirement, Social Security is there for you and your family, providing vital services and a social safety net for millions.
+Whether you recently started working, just had a baby, or are planning for retirement - Social Security is there for you and your family, providing financial protection and vital services for millions.